 Revenue Growth & Market Exposure

 Wheaton enters into multi-year agreements with mining companies which are contractually set at the time of the stream, granting more visibility and reducing risk.
 Wheaton is known for delivering high cash operating margins in the mining industry.
-Its cash cost for gold in the latest quarter was roughly $426 an ounce and $4.50 an ounce for silver.
-Gold is near the $1,700-an-ounce range, and silver is fetching around $18 per ounce.
+Its cash cost for gold in the latest quarter was roughly $428 an ounce and $5.89 an ounce for silver.

-Wheaton’s streaming business model enables predictable operating costs and no exploration/ capital costs.
-Predictable costs and lower risk provides for secure cash flows and sustainable dividends.
+The company’s streaming business model enables predictable operating costs and no exploration/ capital costs.
+Predictable costs and lower risk provide for secure cash flows and sustainable dividends.
 The company typically returns 30% of its operating cash flows to its shareholders and maintains a high dividend yield when compared to other streamers.
-It has typically outperformed several gold, silver, precious metals ETFs and mining investments.
-A low-risk business model, low-cost and long-life mining operations, and a strong record of organic growth paves the way for future dividend hikes.

-Wheaton Precious Metals competes with the other gold stocks such as Newmont Gold Corp., Franco-Nevada Corp, Agnico Eagle Mines, and Royal Gold.
+Wheaton Precious Metals competes with the likes of Newmont Gold Corp., Franco Nevada, Agnico Eagle Mines, and Royal Gold.
 Franco Nevada is the leading gold-focused royalty and streaming company.
 Newmont is a leading gold producer headquartered in Colorado, while Royal Gold is another precious metals stream and royalty company focusing on gold.
-Agnico Eagle is a leading gold miner having an extensive experience of more than 60 years.
+Agnico Eagle is a leading gold miner having extensive experience of more than 60 years.